Walton v. Arizona: Procedural history

 A jury convicted Walton of first-degree murder under Arizona's alternate definitions of the crime, either premeditated murder or felony murder.
 As provided by Arizona law, the trial judge then conducted a sentencing hearing.
 The State proved two aggravating factors—that the murder was committed in an "especially heinous, cruel, or depraved manner," and that it was committed for pecuniary gain.
 In mitigation, he argued his relative youth (he was 20) and his diminished capacity to appreciate the wrongfulness of his conduct.
-The trial judge found both aggravating factors beyond a reasonable doubt, that the mitigating factors were not sufficiently substantial to call for leniency, and then imposed a death sentence.
+The trial judge found both aggravating factors beyond a reasonable doubt and that the mitigating factors were not sufficiently substantial to call for leniency.
+The judge then imposed a death sentence.

 The Arizona Supreme Court affirmed the conviction and sentence.
 With respect to the finding that the murder was committed in an especially heinous, cruel, or depraved manner, the court observed that under its prior case law, the murder was cruel in light of the evidence that Powell had some uncertainty as to his ultimate fate, and the murder was depraved in light of the evidence that Walton had relished the killing.
 Reviewing the death sentence independently, it found that the death sentence was appropriate on these facts.
 While Walton's case was pending on direct appeal, the Ninth Circuit had ruled that Arizona's capital sentencing scheme was unconstitutional.
-The Court agreed to review Walton's case in order to resolve this split.
+The United States Supreme Court agreed to review Walton's case in order to resolve this split.